Anujtemp/deleteposttg/README.md

 ## Acknowledgments

 - Thanks to [Telethon](https://github.com/LonamiWebs/Telethon) for providing the Python wrapper for Telegram's MTProto API.
-- Bot creation was inspired by several Telegram bot automation projects.
+- The bot was created based on Telegram bot automation projects.